Emergence of the Partial Trace from Classical Probability Theory: Discussion

-Although we have assumed non-degenerate discrete spectra for pedagogical clarity, a similar derivation can be performed for more complex scenarios including degenerate or continuous spectra.
+Although we have restricted the discussion to non-degenerate discrete spectra for simplicity, the derivation extends naturally to more general situations, including degenerate and continuous spectra.
 For instance, non-degenerate continuous spectra requires to start the derivation from the classical marginalization rule relating marginal and joint probability density functions.
 In such a case, Eq.\,(\ref{eq:3.1}) becomes \cite{key-8,key-9}:

 In quantum mechanics \cite{key-1}, $f_{A}$ denotes the probability density associated with obtaining an outcome of the observable $\widehat{\mathrm{A}}$ within the interval $\left[a,a+\mathrm{d}a\right]$ when it is locally measured on subsystem $A$.
 Likewise, $f_{AB}$ denotes the joint probability density associated with obtaining an outcome of the extended observables $\widetilde{\mathrm{A}}=\widehat{\mathrm{A}}\otimes\widehat{1}_{B}$ and $\widetilde{\mathrm{B}}=\widehat{1}_{A}\otimes\widehat{\mathrm{B}}$ within the region $\left[a,a+\mathrm{d}a\right]\times\left[b,b+\mathrm{d}b\right]$ when they are measured on the composite system $AB$.
 By rewriting Eq.\,(\ref{eq:4.1}) in terms of the density operators $\widehat{\rho}_{A}$ and $\widehat{\rho}_{AB}$, following the same reasoning presented in Section 3, the partial trace finally emerges of the form: